jruwaard/aph_ema_handbook/docs/R.md

 higher) of RStudio.

-## Interacting with R through the RStudio console
+## Interacting with R through the RStudio Console
 \index{R and RStudio!Console}

 If you open RStudio, you will be presented with the interface shown in Figure